-As 1866 bled into 1867 the New South Wales government were increasingly desperate over the situation with the Clarke syndicate.
-The gang, led by the indefatigable Thomas Clarke, showed no signs of slowing down as they raided stores, robbed travellers and coaches and led the local police a merry dance – even with deaths and arrests of their number to contend with.
+As 1866 bled into 1867 the New South Wales government were increasingly desperate over the situation with the Clarke syndicate, that being the gang of bushrangers themselves and the network of sympathisers that worked together with them to ensure their ongoing career of banditry.
+The gang, led by the indefatigable Thomas Clarke, showed no signs of slowing down as they raided stores, robbed travellers and coaches and led the local police a merry dance – even with deaths and arrests of some of their number to contend with.
 In a bold move the New South Wales government began recruiting special constables to complement the overworked police force.

 Specially selected by Sir Henry Parkes to form his own task force, John Carroll was a former warder at Darlinghurst Gaol with a military background.
 Eneas McDonnell, a former policeman, John Phegan, a former clerk and digger, and Patrick Kennagh, another former prison warder, were soon recruited and provided what should have been the perfect mix of skills and knowledge to nail down the Clarkes.

-Word soon fed back to Thomas Clarke, the head of the gang, that there were plain-clothes officers in town and the syndicate refused to cooperate with the special constables.
-Furthermore the special police had been fired upon at their camp by the bushrangers, their identities now common knowledge.
+Word soon fed back to Thomas Clarke, the head of the gang, that there were plain-clothes officers in town and the sympathisers refused to cooperate with the special constables.
+Furthermore the special police had been fired upon at their camp, seemingly by the bushrangers, though the darkness had kept the true identities of the assailants secret.
 Frustrated, Carroll initiated a plan that would seal the fate of he and his men.
 In a blitz, the special constables arrested sympathisers and relatives and claimed horses and equipment that had been taken or used by the bushrangers.
 The aim was to starve the gang of their supporters and means of survival to bring them into the open.
-The plan was swift and effective despite local constabulary trying to stymie the effort out of jealousy and pride.
-Such was the resentment the local police had to the idea that the government would bring in outsiders to do their job that Carroll complained publicly that he and his team had endured greater obstruction in their undertaking from the police than the Clarkes.
+The plan was swift and effective despite local constabulary trying to stymie the effort out of jealousy and more than a little worry about this would impact their own interests and reputations.
+The local police had taken umbrage to the idea that the government would bring in outsiders to do their job as much as they had resented Carroll’s interference, and Carroll complained publicly that he and his team had endured greater obstruction in their undertaking from the police than from the Clarkes.

-Information about the arrests and reclaimed property filtered through the syndicate back to Tommy Clarke who was incensed at this outrage.
-The Clarke syndicate was a wide-spread but delicate web of relatives and friends that covered Braidwood and outlying towns with Thomas Clarke sitting in the centre like a spider receiving feedback from the sensitive strands, and such bold moves by the special constables could easily destroy the whole thing and make he and his gang very vulnerable.
-There was only one thing the furious fugitive could think to do.
+Information about the arrests and reclaimed property filtered through the remaining members of the syndicate back to Tommy Clarke who was incensed at this outrage.
+The Clarke syndicate was a wide-spread but delicate web of relatives and friends that covered Braidwood and outlying towns with Thomas Clarke at the centre like a spider receiving feedback from the sensitive strands, and such bold moves by the special constables could easily destroy the whole thing and make he and his gang very vulnerable.
+Something had to be done.

 Carroll and his men were patrolling the district and responded to a summons to the outskirts of Braidwood.
 Word had reached Carroll that he could find Thomas Clarke a mere two miles from Jingera.
 The group travelled through Ballalaba towards Stony Creek where they stopped at Mick O’Connell’s for dinner.
 They then continued to Jinden station where they stayed the night, stopping along the way to make enquiries.
 The next morning they set off towards Braidwood with the intention of rendezvousing with a party at Watts’ Station.
 Carroll suggested they walk to gain the element of surprise should the information prove true.
 They had lunch and proceeded on foot to cover the five miles to Braidwood, keeping off the tracks to avoid being spotted or followed.
 As they left they were warned to be cautious.
 This would be the last time they were seen alive.